RULES OF THE GAME

 2.10.
 All

-players (except the server - who is to be within the service area) must be
+players (except the server - who is to be within the service area; see 2.4 & 2.5) must be

 fully within the court during service.